 Welcome to Part III of my guide to Essential Oils for Beginners where I’ll share some essential oil blending recipes, and give you my recommendations for Must Have Oils for your collection!
 If you missed Part I on how to Choose Quality Oils click here, if you missed Part II on How to Use Essential Oils, click here.

 If you are pregnant, nursing, have a medical condition or take medication, talk to doctor before using essential oils.
 Sage oil can cause bleeding during pregnancy and rosemary, jasmine & several other oils can cause contractions.
 Basil, peppermint, nutmeg, and more can interfere with common blood pressure medications.
 Excessive use of grapefruit oil could affect birth control pills and antihistamines.
 Lavender & Neroli oils can both be mild sedatives, if you combine that with prescription sedatives (like sleeping pills) the results could be dangerous.
 These are just a few examples of potential interactions, treat these oils as you would other over-the-counter medications and be vigilant if you have preexisting conditions.

 My recommendations for essential oils to start with

-(suggested uses are not meant as medical advise, consult with your doctor)
+(suggested uses are not meant as medical advice, consult with your doctor)

 One of the most used and versatile oils, if you only buy one essential oil, this is the one to get!
 Lavender is widely known for its calming, anti-anxiety, anti-depression effects.
 Lavender is a great sleep aid and can help with headaches & migraines.
 Use it to clear up bruises and minor skin irritations.
 It is also good for your complexion – from clearing acne, easing dry skin & speeding the healing of sunburns.
 A massage with lavender oil can help ease joint pain.
 Lavender oil can be toxic if ingested though – so topical & aromatherapy purposes only please!